mojaloop/documentation/docs/community/standards/creating-new-features.md

    >
    > Take note of any Dependencies that have Major Version upgrades, as they may introduce a BREAKING CHANGE.
 This may require some code-refactoring to accommodate the change.
    >
-   > Refer to [Dependency Management & Upgrade Guide](./guide.md#dependency-management--upgrades) on how dependency upgrades can be ignored if/when required.
+   > Refer to [Dependency Management](./guide#dependency-upgrades) on how dependency upgrades can be ignored if/when required.
    >

    Run the following to update and install the dependencies